vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Umā; HV I. pp. 632-638, SMK 222-228 (almost same

 passages as in HV).
 Vide Nār.
 I. 116.
 32–33.
-Ambuvāci—the time in solar Āṣādha when the Sun is in the first
+Ambuvāci—the time in solar Āṣāḍha when the Sun is in the first

 quarter of Ardrā-naksatra; VKK 283 quoting RM (catvārim sat-liptā &c.), KT 434 ( three days and 20 ghaṭis from the week day on which the Sun enters sign of Gemini, during which no sowing of seeds, nor Vedic study to be done ).
 Mother earth and rivers are deemed unclean during these days in Bengal (in Jy. or Ās.
 Kr.
 10 to 13th ).
 Vide